 A Case-Based Discussion on Fetal and Neonatal Thrombocytopenia (FNAIT)

-At the conclusion of this Webinar, participants were able to:
+At the conclusion of this program, participants were able to:

 - Understand the importance of, and apply to practice, assessing and monitoring patients for the identification of fetal and neonatal thrombocytopenia (FNAIT) in inital and subsequent pregnancies

-- Describe four new, effective approaches to diagnosis, testing, assessment in order to improve fetal, neonatal and maternal outcomes, as well as the challenges to treatment implementation
+- Describe four new, effective approaches to testing and treatment to improve fetal, neonatal, and maternal outcomes, as well as the challenges to treatment implementation